DylanKojiCheslin/linearSystemSolver/README.md

 iterate over all entries above the pivot, use _rowReplacementRemover on each

 ### _rowReplacementRemover()
-zeros out the entry using _addition and the _pivot
+zeros out the entry using _rowReplacement and the _pivot

 ### _scalePivotToOne
 uses _scaling on the row of _pivot to scale _pivot to 1